Establishment of filiation in the absence of recognition of the father

 The notoriety deed and its mention in the margin of the child's civil status establish a relationship of filiation.

-The parent recognized as such by the deed of notoriety shall have the same rights and obligations as any parent, and in particular the following:
+The parent recognized as such by the deed of notoriety will have the same rights and obligations as any parent, including:

-Affiliation established by a notorious deed may also result in a change of name for a minor child.
+Affiliation established by a well-known act may also result in renaming for a minor child.

 If the child is of age, the change is possible only with the child's consent.

-Affiliation established by a notorious deed may be challenged by any person with an interest within 10 years.
-For example, heirs or the parents of the alleged father.
+Affiliation established by a notorious deed may be contested by any person with an interest within ten years from the date of issue of the document.

 Who shall I contact

-All evidence is admitted to challenge the paternity (testimonies, photos etc.)
+All evidence is admitted for to challenge paternity (testimonies, photos, etc.).

-It is possible to have recourse to a biological expert ordered by the judge (paternity test).
+It is possible to use a biological expertise ordered by the judge (paternity test).

 Who can help me?